 Cutting the channel for the end trim: Center the tapered plastic end trim at the end seam of the guitar, about midway from top to bottom, with the wide end toward the soundboard (see the blueprint, upper left).
 Outline the end trim onto the guitar body.
+Then measure out 1/32" from those lines to allow for the additional thickness of the purfling on each side.
 Score this line with sharp razor knife and straightedge, gradually deepening it with several passes.

-Remove the wood between the scored lines with a router or chisel, just deep enough for the thickness of the end trim (pictured).
+Remove the wood between the scored lines with a router or chisel, just deep enough for the thickness of the end trim.

-Fitting the end trim: Check the fit of the end trim in the channel, slide until the wedge tightens in the channel (pictured).
+Fitting the end trim and purfling: Cut a 6" piece off of each of the two supplied .040" ivoroid/black purfling strips.
+Check the fit of the end trim with the purfling on each side (the black line should be on the inside) in the channel, slide until the wedge tightens the pieces.

-When the fit is perfect, glue the end trim in place with Bind-ALL.
+When the fit is perfect, glue the purfling and end trim in place with Bind-ALL.
 Clamping should not be necessary.
 After 24 hours drying time, trim the ends to match the routed binding ledges.
-Level the end trim flush with the guitar sides, using a sharp scraper blade tool.
+Level the end trim flush with the guitar sides, using a sharp scraper blade tool (pictured).